Voysis develops offline WaveNet voice recognition model for mobile devices

 Here’s a voice sample produced by the model:

 “ViEW, Voysis Embedded WaveNet, is the beginning of the next evolution of voice and conversational capability.
 This technology opens the door to having intelligent conversations with any and all devices.
-As consumer data is processed locally on-device, consumer privacy concerns are addressed; and business concerns around data center costs, uptime, and maintenance are also addressed,” said Voysis cofounder Dr. Peter Cahill.
+As consumer data is processed locally on-device, consumer privacy concerns are addressed; and business concerns around datacenter costs, uptime, and maintenance are also addressed,” said Voysis cofounder Dr. Peter Cahill.

 Traditional offline, at-the-edge text-to-speech systems employ a method called concatenation for synthesis.
 In essence, they divvy databases of recorded speech up into small units — individual phones, diphones, half-phones, syllables, words, phrases, and sentences — that software intelligently stitches together.
 As a result of differences between natural variations in speech and shortcomings in automated waveform segmentation techniques, the results often sound unnatural.